sontheteacher/sontheteacher/README.md

 # Hi there, I'm Son! 👋

 ## About Me
-I'm an ML enthusiast who likes to test new things and read papers in my free time.
+I'm an graphics & ML enthusiast who likes to test new things and read papers in my free time.

 ## What I'm Currently Working On 🔭
 - Research in Spatial Intelligence, at intersection of vision, graphics, and ML.